Tanche: Processing

 The Tanche is a dual-use cultivar, used both as a table olive and for extraction of oil.
 It is very productive and gives a yield of 22–25%.
 The oil has a "smooth taste and an aroma of crisp green apples and freshly cut grass".
 The very sweet taste is normally associated with the late harvest.
 Olives picked at a later maturity give an oil with much more character.

 This cultivar is the only one to enjoy the appellation of Nyons, which it was granted in 1994.
 Oils of this denomination must contain at least 95% Tanche.
 The Tanche is also popularly used to make the dish tapenade.

 Agronomy

 The cultivar is slow to get into production, but after that production is high.
-It is a self-sterile variety, so it needs a pollinators for fertilisation.
+It is a self-sterile variety, so it needs pollinators for fertilisation.
 The most common pollinator is the Cayon.
 There are today more than 230,000 Tanche olive trees, representing an annual production of around 400 tons of table olives and 200 tons of olive oil.

 Tanche is vulnerable to certain pests, in particular Spilocaea oleaginea, Verticillium dahliae and Bactrocera oleae.
 Other than this, the main threat to the plant is wind, to which it is highly susceptible.
 It is quite resistant to cold.